 How to cook sauerkraut

 The first recipe which comes to mind is probably the typical German specialty “bratwurst and sauerkraut”.
-But cooking “kraut” doesn’t have to result in a heavy and fatty meal.
-This simple, light and quick sauerkraut recipe can be ready within 25 minutes.
+But cooking “kraut” doesn’t have to result in a heavy and fatty meal taking hours in your slow cooker.
+This simple, light and quick sauerkraut recipe can be ready within 30 minutes.
 It can also assist you with your weight management in a powerful way.

 How to make sauerkraut